 (Genesis 19:24, II Kings 1:10-14, Isaiah 66:15, II Thessalonians 1:7-8)

 You can learn more in this post by Joshua Media Ministries.

 Yellow in the Bible, as with most other colors, has deep significance.
 Did you learn something new today?
 If so, tell me in the comments below.
 I’d love to hear from you!

-If you are looking for more on Bible symbolism, I recommend this great resource, although there’s not much in here about colors in the Bible, it is a great overall resource on Bible symbolism.
+If you are looking for more on Bible symbolism, I recommend these great resources, although there’s not a huge section on color in the Bible, they are a great overall resource on Bible symbolism.

 Because of Him,